Lin-Manuel Miranda: Hamilton on Disney Plus guarantees 'best seat in the house'

 Producer and director Thomas Kail, who also directed the filmed version of Hamilton, said Disney originally planned to release the musical 15 months later than its current release date.
 But the team felt now, amid the many cultural limitations of the coronavirus pandemic, was the right time.
 "Not only are there no Hamiltons, but there's no live performance," the director said.
 "There are no concerts.
 There's no Broadway.
 There's no regional theater."

 Miranda, wearing a hat because of what he said was "very bad quarantine hair," insisted on the idea of democratizing the Hamilton experience.
-The Grammy, Emmy, Pulitzer and Tony award winner wanted to make the musical available for everyone to see.
-Even after a five-year run on Broadway and multiple productions of the show being performed simultaneously, he thinks more people will see Hamilton between July 3 and July 5 on Disney Plus than have already seen it altogether.
+Even after a five-year run on Broadway and multiple productions of the show being performed simultaneously, the Grammy, Emmy, Pulitzer and Tony award winner thinks more people will see Hamilton between July 3 and July 5 on Disney Plus than have already seen it altogether.

 Filming Hamilton